Royal Rumble (2021): NXT

 The following Wednesday on NXT, men's Royal Rumble winner Edge made a special appearance.
 He talked about how seeing the passion, drive, and focus on wrestling in NXT helped motivate him to make his comeback.
 He told NXT Champion Finn Bálor and Bálor's TakeOver: Vengeance Day opponent Pete Dunne that he would be watching their match, and regardless of who won, it could influence his decision on which world championship he would challenge for at WrestleMania 37, teasing the possibility that Edge may choose the NXT Championship.

-The 2021 Royal Rumble was the last Royal Rumble in which three championships were an option for the Royal Rumble winner, as well as the last Royal Rumble in which the NXT Championship and NXT Women's Championship were an option for that winner, as in September 2021, the NXT brand was rebranded as "NXT 2.0" and reverted to being WWE's developmental territory.
+The 2021 Royal Rumble was the last Royal Rumble in which three championships were an option for the Royal Rumble winners, as well as the last Royal Rumble in which NXT's championship were options for the winners, as in September 2021, NXT was rebranded as "NXT 2.0" and reverted to being WWE's developmental brand.

 SmackDown

 On Friday's SmackDown, Universal Champion Roman Reigns opened the show, accompanied by Paul Heyman and Jey Uso.
 He stated that he kept his word in that he would defeat Kevin Owens.
 He then turned his attention to men's Royal Rumble winner Edge, assuming that Edge would choose to challenge him at WrestleMania 37.
 Reigns called out Edge, who had not arrived at the arena yet.
 Reigns then demanded that Edge reveal his decision before the end of the night.
 Later that night, Edge came out and questioned himself on who he should challenge, either WWE Champion Drew McIntyre, NXT Champion Finn Bálor, or the Universal Champion, who then came out, accompanied by Heyman and Jey.
 Reigns then demanded that Edge choose him, however, before Edge could answer, Owens attacked Reigns with a Stunner from behind.
 At Elimination Chamber on February 21, Edge revealed his choice to challenge Reigns for the Universal Championship at WrestleMania.

 Women's Royal Rumble match winner Bianca Belair spoke about her win and her championship choices.
 She was interrupted by Carmella's sommelier, Reginald, who claimed that Belair could not defeat SmackDown Women's Champion Sasha Banks, as she could not beat Carmella either, who then made her entrance and boasted about how she had defeated Banks in the past and that she could also defeat Belair if she chose to face Banks, who then came out and told Carmella that they were done.
 Banks then complimented Belair, but stated Belair was not the best as she did not have the SmackDown Women's Championship.
 Reginald interrupted and stated that Belair would be better off choosing to face Raw Women's Champion Asuka as she would lose to Banks, after which Belair attacked Reginald as Banks and Carmella watched on.
 After weeks of discussing her three options, Belair decided on the February 26 episode of SmackDown that she would challenge Banks for the SmackDown Women's Championship at WrestleMania.